munificent/craftinginterpreters/book/parsing-expressions.md

 A unary expression starts with a unary operator followed by the operand.
 Since unary operators can nest -- `!!true` is a valid if weird expression -- the operand can itself be a unary operator.
-A recursive rule handles that nicely:
+A recursive rule handles that nicely.

 ```ebnf
 unary          → ( "!" | "-" ) unary ;